-Select the arrow keys to increase or decrease the hour to the desired setting.
+Touch the arrow keys to increase or decrease the hour to the desired setting.
 Then move the cursor to the minutes position by touching the SEL key.
-Adjust the setting for minutes, then select the SEL key to save the setting and return to the AUTO HEAT TIME screen.
-Select the SEL key to exit the screen and return to the Menu.
+Adjust the setting for minutes.
+Then touch the SEL key to save the setting and return to the AUTO HEAT TIME screen.
+Touch the SEL key to exit the screen and return to the Menu.